Ken Riley

-Kenneth Jerome Riley (August 6, 1947 – June 7, 2020) was an American professional football player who was a cornerback.
-He spent his entire career with the Cincinnati Bengals, first in the American Football League (AFL) in 1969 and then the National Football League (NFL) from 1970 through 1983.
-Riley recorded 65 interceptions in his career, which was the fourth most in NFL history at the time of his retirement behind three members of the Pro Football Hall of Fame, Dick Lane, Emlen Tunnell, and Paul Krause.
-But despite his accomplishments, he was never an exceptionally well known or popular player.
-Riley was never once selected to play in the AFL All-Star Game or the AFC-NFC Pro Bowl, but in 2023, after decades of waiting, was elected to the Pro Football Hall of Fame.
+Kenneth Jerome Riley (August 6, 1947 – June 7, 2020) was an American professional football cornerback who spent his entire career with the Cincinnati Bengals, first in the American Football League (AFL) in 1969 and then the National Football League (NFL) from 1970 through 1983.
+Riley recorded 65 interceptions in his career, which was the fourth most in NFL history at the time of his retirement.
+Despite his accomplishments, he was never an exceptionally well-known or popular player.
+Riley was never once selected to play in the AFL All-Star Game or the Pro Bowl, but he was selected to three All-Pro teams.

+In 2023, several decades after his career ended, he was posthumously elected to the Pro Football Hall of Fame.

-Early career
+Early life

 Riley grew up in Bartow, Florida.
-Claude Woodruff was his high school coach at Union Academy.
+Forrest McKennie was his high school coach at Union Academy.

 College career

 Before his professional career, Riley played quarterback for Florida A&M University.
-Under coach Jake Gaither, Riley led the Rattlers to a 23-7 record and three Southern Intercollegiate Athletic Conference titles.
+Under coach Jake Gaither, Riley led the Rattlers to a 23–7 record and three Southern Intercollegiate Athletic Conference titles.
 In addition to being a skilled athlete, Riley also excelled academically.
 He earned his team's scholastic award and a Rhodes Scholar candidacy.
 In 1982, Riley was enshrined in Florida A&M's Athletic Hall of Fame.

+Riley pledged the Beta Nu chapter of Alpha Phi Alpha fraternity at Florida A&M University during undergraduate.
 After graduation, Riley also earned a Master's degree from the University of South Florida and occasionally worked as a substitute high school teacher during his NFL off-seasons.